nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For projects that are due soon, all projects that have deadlines within the current week and next week will be displayed (Week starts from Sunday here).
-For example, if the current date is 11/04/2023, all projects with deadlines from 09/04/2023 to 22/04/2023 will be shown on the Due soon dashboard.
+For example, if the current date is 11/04/2023, all projects with deadlines from 09/04/2023 to 22/04/2023 will be shown on the **Due soon project list**.

 For overdue list, all overdue projects will be displayed to make sure that users can keep track of all the deadlines they have missed.
 Any deadlines before the current date will be counted as overdue.
-For example, if current date is 11/04/2023, projects with deadlines on 11/04/2023 will not be shown in Overdue list, but projects with deadlines on 10/04/2023 will be shown in the Overdue list.
+For example, if current date is 11/04/2023, projects with deadlines on 11/04/2023 will not be shown in **Overdue project list**, but projects with deadlines on 10/04/2023 will be shown in the **Overdue project list**.

-Both of due and overdue lists utilize LocalDate library in Java to perform various operations on dates.
+Both of **Due and Overdue project lists** utilize LocalDate library in Java to perform various operations on dates.

-For progress overview pie chart, there will be at most three segments.
+For Progress Overview Pie chart, there will be at most three segments.
 The three segments will correspond to three project statuses, which are `not_started`, `done` and `in_progress`.
 The size of each segment is proportional to the number of projects with its corresponding segment label.